iAryanK/Arika/README.md

 19. Create Aptitude page: Leaderboard UI also integrated.

 20. Modify auth UI: Implemented a cleaner auth UI.
 Used motion-primitives component.
 Other UI fixes.

+21. Fetch POTD from API: Aptitude of the day and POTD is now fetched from API.
+Other UI updates.